menelik7/Bamazon/README.md

 # BAMAZON

 A `CLI` e-commerce app that is cool and easy to use.  `mySQL and Node.js` were the tools of choice.
-The app provides a hassle-free shopping experience to customer, and allows the Manager to gain easy access to his inventory and edit as needed.
+The app provides a hassle-free shopping experience to the customer, and allows the Manager to gain easy access to his inventory and edit as needed.

 ## Bamazon Customer

 ###### At Startup

-When the customer launches the app, he/she will be given the option to choose from the list of available items:
+When the customer launches the app, he/she will be given the option to choose from a list of available items:

 ![Image of Customer View Initial Screen](https://menelik7.github.io/Bamazon/images/CustomerView1.PNG)

 ###### Shopping

 If the user decides to shop, they will enter an `item_id`.
-The app will then display the chosen item and will prompt the user to enter a quantity.
+The app will then display the chosen item and will prompt the user to enter a quantity:

+![Image of Customer Item Choice](https://menelik7.github.io/Bamazon/images/CustomerView2.PNG)

 If the item_id was invalid, the user will be prompted to re-enter a valid item_id:

-![Image of Customer Item Choice](https://menelik7.github.io/Bamazon/images/CustomerView2.PNG)
 ![Image of Customer invalid item_id](https://menelik7.github.io/Bamazon/images/CustomerView3.PNG)

-If the user entered an `amount` that the store can accomodate, then the customer will be given confirmation that the order has gone through, their total will be displayed, and they will have the choice to `keep shopping or exit`.
-If they entered an amount that the store cannot accommodate, they will be shown what the store currently has on stock and prompted to enter a lower quantity:
+If the user entered an `amount` that the store can accomodate, he/she will be given confirmation that the order has gone through, his/her total will be displayed, and he/she will have the choice to `keep shopping or exit`:

 ![Image of Customer Valid item_id and Quantity](https://menelik7.github.io/Bamazon/images/CustomerView4.PNG)

+If he/she entered an amount that the store cannot accommodate, the app will display what the store currently has in stock and prompt the user to enter a lower quantity:

 ![Image of Customer Quantity Too High](https://menelik7.github.io/Bamazon/images/CustomerView5.PNG)

-If they chose the `exit`:
+If the customer choses the `exit`:

 ![Image of Customer Exit](https://menelik7.github.io/Bamazon/images/CustomerView6.PNG)